-By Air.
-The nearest airport is the Lohegaon Airport located at an approximate distance of 15 km and has overall good flight connectivity with other prominent Indian cities.
+The nearest airport is the Pune International Airport located at an approximate distance of 15 kms and has overall good flight connectivity with other prominent Indian cities.
 Once you deboard at the airport, you can easily take a cab or some other local transportation available like an auto to reach here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here